Robert A. Graham: Biography

 In matters regarding Pius XII, he worked with Raimondo Spiazzi.
-He revanched himself with ever new details, documents, or letters, which he continued to discover long after his 80th birthday.
-The New York Times quoted him "I am 79, I thought I ought to unload this stuff, before I pop off" Graham remained in Rome until illness struck in 1996, when he returned to his native California.
-He died in 1997, aged 84, leaving behind a large body of published and unpublished work.
+The New York Times quoted Graham: "I am 79, I thought I ought to unload this stuff, before I pop off".
+Graham remained in Rome until illness struck in 1996, when he returned to his native California.
+He died in Los Gatos, California, on February 11, 1997, aged 84, leaving behind a large body of published and unpublished work.